 The provision of facilities for its members through partnerships with schools, leisure clubs and other willing partners for the purpose of teaching, coaching and competing in all facets promoted by the Club; to the highest levels achievable.

-Training and mentoring of the youth to develop the breadth and depth of coaching, which in effect will increase accessibility to quality swimming coaching as well as creating opportunities for youth employment and empowerment.
+Training and mentoring of the youth to develop the breadth and depth of emotional support dog coaching, which in effect will increase accessibility to quality swimming coaching as well as creating opportunities for youth employment and empowerment.

 Building cohesion amongst the youth through sports.